 A portable hotspot, like a Jetpack from Verizon or a Nighthawk from AT&T, is a great option for people who will regularly need internet access while on the go.
 The portable hotspot uses cellular networks to connect to the internet, just like when you use your smartphone as a hotspot.
 The biggest difference is you're paying for a hotspot data plan for the portable device, instead of seeing a charge for extra data usage on your phone bill.

 Many school officials around the U.S. are turning their attention to providing portable hotspots, like the Jetpack or Nighthawk, to help students who have limited access to internet.
 Teachers, parents and students don't want an unreliable internet connection to get in the way of successful distance learning this school year.

-If you're like the many other parents trying to figure out how to balance remote learning while working from home — we understand and you're not alone.
-It'll take some getting used to, but we're here to help ease that transition.
-And help with any troubleshooting along the way.
+If you're like the many other parents trying to figure out how to balance remote learning while working from home—we understand and you're not alone.
+It'll take some getting used to, but we're here to help with any troubleshooting along the way.

 *The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.*

 - SHARE THIS ARTICLE